Experiences you'll have

 At the airport of Nikolaevsk-on-Amur, you will be met by our guide, and by minibusses travel to Perovsky Cape, located on the coast of the Sea of Okhotsk (travel time is 2,5-4 hours along a forest gravel road).

-From Perovsky Cape, you will cross the sea to Wrangel Bay by a high-speed catamaran boat (travel time is from 4 to 7 hours, depending on weather conditions.
+From Perovsky Cape, you will cross the sea to Wrangel Bay by a high-speed catamaran boat (travel time is from 6 to 10 hours, depending on weather conditions).

 Reaching Wrangel Bay, you will be accommodated in a comfortable campsite on the shore of the Sea of Okhotsk.
 The RussiaDiscovery team calls this place the Whale Bay, because of the highest probability of seeing bowhead whales here.
 In the evening, you will enjoy a festive dinner and will meet our team.

 Note: the arrival time is contingent upon the airline schedule.
-Should the flight arrive late, accommodation for the night will be provided in Nikolayevsk-on-Amur.
-Please note that weather is an unpredictable variable and conditions may differ from the forecast.
+In case the flight arrive late, accommodation for the night will be provided in Nikolayevsk-on-Amur.
+Please note that weather is unpredictable and conditions may differ from the forecast.
 The company cannot be held liable for weather or actual sea conditions, as these are beyond our control.

 Days 2-7 Whale watching in Wrangel Bay